New merit functions for multiobjective optimization and their properties: New merit functions for multiobjective optimization

 \section{New merit functions for multiobjective optimization}

-A merit function associated with an optimization problem is a function that returns zero at their solutions and strictly positive values otherwise~\cite{Fukushima1996}.
-This section proposes different types of merit functions for the multiobjective optimization problem~\cref{eq: CMOP}, considering three cases, respectively, when the objective function~$F$ is a continuous function, when it is convex, and when it has a composite structure.
+A merit function associated with an optimization problem is a function that returns zero at their solutions and strictly positive values otherwise, which implies that it is nonnegative~\cite{Auslender1976,Hearn1982}.
+This section proposes different types of merit functions for the multiobjective optimization problem~\cref{eq: CMOP}, considering three cases, respectively, when the objective function~$F$ is lower semicontinuous, when it is convex, and when it has a composite structure.